How To Use And Configure WordPress Widgets – Part 4

 Once accessibility mode has been enabled, the widgets in the Available Widgets and the Active Widgets sections, widgets will display an Add and Edit links respectively …

-A screen will display the selected widget with options for customizing the widget’s settings, selecting a widget location, with dropdown menus for specifying the position of the widget in the selected location (e.g. position “1”, “2”, “4”, etc.) …
+A screen displays the selected widget with options for customizing its settings, selecting the widget location, plus dropdown menus for specifying the position of the widget in the widget area (e.g. position “1”, “3”, “5”, etc.) …

 Enabling Accessibility Mode For WordPress Widgets

-Click Save Widget to update your settings and go back to the Active Widgets section, or click the Delete button to remove the widget from the Active Widgets area …
+Click Save Widget to return to the Active Widgets section, or click the Delete button to delete the widget from the Active Widgets section …

 (Switch off accessibility mode)

-Creating Your Own Sidebar Widgets – A Simple Cheat
+Creating Your Own Custom Sidebar Widgets – An Easy Cheat

-Most of the widgets that you will use will either be installed by default when you create a new WordPress site, or be automatically added to your Available Widgets section when you install a new plugin on your site.
+Most widgets will either be installed by default when you create a new WordPress site, or be automatically added to your Available Widgets area when you install new plugins on your website.

-First, create a new Post and type in the content that you would like to display in the sidebar navigation section…
+First, create a new Post and enter the content that you would like to add to your sidebar…

-Ensure that any images you use are resized to fit the maximum width of the sidebar area.
-Also, keep in mind that there’s no a lot of room to add content on your sidebar navigation menu, so try and keep your information concise.
+Ensure that any images you plan to use are resized to fit the maximum width of the sidebar.
+Also, keep in mind that there’s no a lot of room to add content on your sidebar, so try and keep your information concise.

-Also, don’t worry about publishing your Post – all we really want is to copy the content HTML so we can paste it into the custom sidebar widget.
+Also, don’t worry about publishing your Post – all we are looking for is to copy the code of the content to paste into your widget.

 Creating Your Own Custom Sidebar Widgets